Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 • Link to your website from your Facebook page and other social media pages.

-• Use keywords on your website to help people find it when searching for your type of service or product (e.g. when looking for restaurants in your area, if you run a restaurant).
+• Use keywords on your website to help people find it when searching for your type of service or product (e.g. when looking for restaurants in your area if you run a restaurant).

-Website vs Blog: Which is Right For You?
+Website vs. Blog: Which is Right for You?

 Blog vs Website Differences and Comparisons (Questions Answered)